-The Bank generally competes with other financial institutions through the selection of banking products and services offered, the pricing of services, the level of service provided, the convenience and availability of services, and the degree of expertise and the personal manner in which services are offered.
-Mississippi law permits statewide branching by banks and savings institutions, and many financial institutions in the state have branch networks.
-Consequently, commercial banking in Mississippi is highly competitive.
-Many large banking organizations currently operate in the Company's market area, several of which are controlled by out-of-state ownership.
+Our banking subsidiary The First generally competes with other financial institutions through the selection of banking products and services offered, the pricing of services, the level of service provided, the convenience and availability of services, and the degree of expertise and the personal manner in which services are offered.
+State law permits statewide branching by banks and savings institutions, and many financial institutions in our market area have branch networks.
+Consequently, commercial banking in Mississippi, Alabama and Louisiana is highly competitive.
+Many large banking organizations currently operate in our market area, several of which are controlled by out-of-state ownership.
 In addition, competition between commercial banks and thrift institutions (savings institutions and credit unions) has been intensified significantly by the elimination of many previous distinctions between the various types of financial institutions and the expanded powers and increased activity of thrift institutions in areas of banking which previously had been the sole domain of commercial banks.
 Federal legislation, together with other regulatory changes by the primary regulators of the various financial institutions, has resulted in the almost total elimination of practical distinctions between a commercial bank and a thrift institution.
 Consequently, competition among financial institutions of all types is largely unlimited with respect to legal ability and authority to provide most financial services.
+Currently there are numerous other commercial banks, savings institutions, and credit unions operating in The First's primary service area.

-The Company faces increased competition from both federally-chartered and state-chartered financial and thrift institutions, as well as credit unions, consumer finance companies, insurance companies, and other institutions in the Company's market area.
+We face increased competition from both federally-chartered and state-chartered financial and thrift institutions, as well as credit unions, consumer finance companies, insurance companies, and other institutions in the Company's market area.
 Some of these competitors are not subject to the same degree of regulation and restriction imposed upon the Company.
 Many of these competitors also have broader geographic markets and substantially greater resources and lending limits than the Company and offer certain services such as trust banking that the Company does not currently provide.
 In addition, many of these competitors have numerous branch offices located throughout the extended market areas of the Company that may provide these competitors with an advantage in geographic convenience that the Company does not have at present.